Knowledge

 It’s worth mentioning that the program has awarded 180 total scholarship recipients since the program’s inception in 2011.

-The program is not specifically set up for archery, but the award cost is tempting.
+The program isn’t specifically set up for archery, but the award cost is tempting.

 You’re going to shoot your way to college with $20,000.